Understanding Latent Diffusability via Fisher Geometry: Experiments

 \section{Experiments}

-In our experiments, we compare FI, FIR, and FIR deviations computed from diffusion models trained in pixel space and in latent spaces produced by various encoders.
-We begin with Gaussian toy experiments and simple encoders to verify the theoretical results in Section~\ref{sec:FI}.
-We then move to real-world image data and more complex autoencoders, including GPE, VAE, and NVAE.
-For all experiments, implementation details, including model architectures, training configurations, and sampling parameters, are provided in Appendix~\ref{app:exp_detail}.
+We compare FI, FIR, and FIR deviations computed from diffusion models trained in pixel and latent spaces.
+We begin with Gaussian toy data and simple encoders to verify the theoretical results in \S\ref{sec:FI}.
+We then move to real image data and more complex autoencoders.
+Appendix~\ref{app:exp_detail} provides implementation details, including architectures, training configurations, and sampling parameters.